 Applying for schools in a different borough

-If you want to apply for a school in a different borough you'll still need to apply through the Lambeth school admissions team and follow the application process on this page.
+If you live in Lambeth and want to apply for a school in a different borough, you'll still need to apply through the Lambeth school admissions team and follow the application process on this page.

 You can find the school admissions details for school places in neighbouring boroughs.

 3. How to apply for a school place